-

 Sensory Focus Magazine

 New issues of Sensory Focus Magazine are no longer being printed.
-If you liked Sensory Focus Magazine, check out Autism Asperger's Digest.
-Our Sensory authors are regularly contributing articles there!
+If you liked Sensory Focus Magazine, our Sensory authors are contributing articles to Autism Asperger's Sensory Digest and you can reach that magazine at: [email protected].